Powerlearnproject/se-day1-assignment-deshy/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. i)software engineering is the discipline of designing, developing, testing and maintaining software systems using engineering principles. ii)software engineering is important in the technology industry in that it facilitates handling of large amounts of users and data (scalability); fosters reliability and quality considering its structured processes; fosters security through design systems that safeguards users and data from vulnerabilities; fosters cost efficiency in that proper processes prevent costly mistakes; fosters innovation in that designs are open to incorporate technological advancements.

 Identify and describe at least three key milestones in the evolution of software engineering.